Sesame Street (fictional location): The Sesame Street Library

 The Sesame Street Library is a common point of interest on Sesame Street.
-A Lending Library was located next to Hooper's Store in the spot that has since housed the Fix-It Shop, the Mail-It Shop, and the Laundromat and before that a pet shop.
+A Lending Library was located next to Hooper's Store in the spot that has since housed the Fix-It Shop, the Mail-It Shop, the Laundromat, and a pet shop.
 Maria worked there while Grover would occasionally help out.
 All the residents of Sesame Street would come to borrow books.
-Linda worked as a librarian for several years in a different library that has at different times been located across the street from 123 and in another part of New York City.
-The library was later seen located next to the Subway Station where the bike shop is now (in a 2007 episode) and as a pop-up library in The Arbor featured in an episode that aired in 2019.
+Linda worked as a librarian for several years in a different library that has, at different times, been located across the street from 123 as well as in another part of New York City.
+The library was later seen located next to the Subway Station where the bike shop is now (in a 2007 episode), and as a pop-up library in The Arbor featured in an episode that aired in 2019.

 The Fix-It Shop

 The Fix-It Shop opened in Season 3 as the L & R Fix-It Shop run by Luis and Rafael.
 Rafael departed at the end of the season and Luis ran the business by himself until he hired Maria in 1976.
 Maria was later promoted to full-time partner in 1981 and in 1988 the two got married.
-The street's residents would bring their broken items to be fixed, toasters were the shop's specialty.
+The street's residents would bring their broken items to be fixed; toasters were the shop's specialty.

 Mail-It Shop

 In 2002, Maria and Luis converted the Fix-It Shop into the Mail-It Shop which they ran with their daughter Gabi.
 Residents of Sesame Street would use the Mail-It Shop to send and receive letters and packages.
 Grover occasionally did delivery work for the Mail-It Shop.
-It was turned back into the Fix-It Shop in 2006.
+It was converted back into the Fix-It Shop in 2006.

 Laundromat

 The Laundromat is the current business operating next to Hooper's Store after the Fix-It Shop was removed in 2008.
-This is where the residents of Sesame Street do their laundry.
+Beginning with Season 39 of Sesame Street, the laundromat has been moved next to Hooper's Store.
 The Laundromat was originally run by Leela and has since been seen in the care of Nina and Grover among others.

-Previously, in The Adventures of Elmo in Grouchland, a Laundromat was seen across from 123 Sesame Street (which has also been seen as a library and a thrift shop).
-There also used to be a laundry room in the basement of 123 that was available for use by the residents of the street.
+Previously, in The Adventures of Elmo in Grouchland, a Laundromat was seen across from 123 Sesame Street.